Botpyproject/Front-end-development-for-the-bot/README.md

 Task of the Bot :

 The Bot gives warm greeting to the user and asks the name of the user,The Bot welcomes the user and the bot provides a Choose button and it displays the names of Famous Personalities.
-The Bot gives the direct acsess to the wikipedia of whom the user selects.So that people can see more information quickly in a simple way.
+The Bot gives the direct acsess to the wikipedia of whom the user selects.So that people can see more information quickly in a simple way

 Flowchart :